-Most women know the basic early signs of pregnancy: especially a missed period.
+Most women know the basic early signs of pregnancy, especially a missed period.
 But that's not the only sign.
-If you're wondering whether or not you're pregnant, it's probably time to take a pregnancy test -– especially if you're experiencing any of the following signs associated with pregnancy.
+If you're wondering "Am I Pregnant?", it's probably time to take a pregnancy test – especially if you're experiencing any of the following early pregnancy symptoms.

-- Morning sickness.
-Or afternoon sickness.
-Or evening sickness.
-Nausea – with or without vomiting – can occur any time of day starting as early as three weeks after conception and is one of the most common early pregnancy signs.
+Or, afternoon sickness.
+Or, evening sickness.
+Nausea – with or without vomiting – can occur any time of day starting as early as three weeks after conception and it’s one of the most common early signs of pregnancy.
 These bouts can be caused by rapidly rising hormone levels, which cause the stomach to empty more slowly.

-- Fatigue.
 Early on, progesterone levels peak, making you feel sleepy.
-High progesterone combined with lower blood sugar levels, lower blood pressure and increased blood production, may leave you feeling drained.
-Take it easy and get that sleep in while you can.
+High progesterone — combined with lower blood sugar levels, lower blood pressure and increased blood production — may leave you feeling drained.
+Take it easy and get that sleep while you can.

-- Tender, swollen breasts.
-Often one of the first signs women notice is that their breasts may feel tingly or sore as early as two to three weeks after conception.
+Often, one of the first early pregnancy signs women notice is that their breasts may feel tingly or sore as early as two to three weeks after conception.
 They may also feel fuller or heavier.

-- Food cravings or aversions.
-Like most pregnancy signs, food preferences are typically thought to be the result of hormonal changes, especially during the dramatic shifts of the first trimester.
+Like most early signs of pregnancy, food preferences are typically thought to be the result of hormonal changes, especially during the dramatic shifts of the first trimester.

-- Dizziness.
-Low blood pressure and dilating blood vessels early in pregnancy, along with low blood sugar can cause you to feel lightheaded.
+Low blood pressure and dilating blood vessels early in pregnancy, along with low blood sugar, can cause you to feel lightheaded.
 Take care to keep yourself safe.

-- Constipation.
 Increased production of progesterone means food makes its way through your intestines slower, leading to constipation.
-The iron prenatal vitamins often exaggerates the problem.
+The iron in prenatal vitamins often exaggerates the problem.

-All of these early signs are a good guide to whether you may be pregnant, but cannot provide definitive results.
+All of these early signs are a good guide to help you determine if you may be pregnant, but they don’t provide definitive answers.
 If you are experiencing any of them, you may wish to take a pregnancy test.